Pipetto-crypto/androBox/README.md

 switch_box64_stable - Switch, install and update to self compiled box64 builds

 switch_box64_unstable - Switch and install latest box64 builds

+winedesktop - Launch Wine Desktop for 32bit apps

+winedesktop64 - Launch Wine Desktop for 32 and 64bit apps

+winedesktopge - Launch Wine Desktop for Proton for Lutris

 More to come in the nearby future